Los Angeles Gladiators

-The Los Angeles Gladiators are an American professional Overwatch esports team based in Los Angeles, California.
-The Gladiators compete in the Overwatch League (OWL) as a member of the league's West region.
-Founded in 2017, the Los Angeles Gladiators are one of twelve founding members of the OWL and are one of two professional Overwatch teams based in Los Angeles (the other, the Los Angeles Valiant).
-The team is owned by Stan Kroenke and Josh Kroenke of Kroenke Sports & Entertainment, who also owns Gladiators Legion, an academy team for Los Angeles that competed in Overwatch Contenders.
+The Los Angeles Gladiators were an American professional Overwatch esports team based in Los Angeles, California.
+The Gladiators competed in the Overwatch League (OWL) as a member of the league's West region.
+Founded in 2017, the Los Angeles Gladiators were one of twelve founding members of the OWL and one of two professional Overwatch teams based in Los Angeles (the other, the Los Angeles Valiant).
+The team was owned by Stan Kroenke and Josh Kroenke of Kroenke Sports & Entertainment, who also owned Gladiators Legion, an academy team for Los Angeles that competed in Overwatch Contenders.

-The Gladiators have made a season playoffs appearance in every season.
+The Gladiators made a season playoffs appearance in every season from 2018 to 2022.
 They claimed their first midseason tournament title in 2021, after winning the 2021 Countdown Cup.
 In 2022, they won two more midseason tournament titles, the regional Kickoff Clash and global Midseason Madness.

 Franchise history

 Team creation: Joining the Overwatch League

-On August 10, 2017, Blizzard officially announced that KSE Esports, owned by Stan Kroenke and Josh Kroenke, had acquired the second Los Angeles-based Overwatch League franchise spot.
+On August 10, 2017, Blizzard officially announced that KSE Esports, owned by Stan Kroenke and Josh Kroenke, had acquired the second Los Angeles–based Overwatch League franchise spot.
 On November 2, as the twelfth and final franchise to unveil their branding, the team revealed the franchise would be called the Los Angeles Gladiators, as well as formally announcing they had partnered with Rob Moore's Phoenix1 (later renamed to Sentinels after the partnership) to help manage the operations of the team.
 During the same announcement, they unveiled their initial seven-player inaugural season roster, consisting of a mix of nationalities, as well as their head coach David "Dpei" Pei.